 Asian Musical Cultures

-This survey course explores the sounds, histories, cultures, communitis, modes of engagements, and sociopolitical aspects of influential musical styles found in Asia—and in Asian American communities in the United States.
+This survey course explores the sounds, histories, cultures, communities, modes of engagements, and sociopolitical aspects of influential musical styles found in Asia—and in Asian American communities in the United States.
 The course covers a wide range of the musical styles, from venerable classics to contemporary popular musical practices.
-Issues of ethnicity, gender, class, diversity, identity, and cultural politics will be addressed continuously throughout the semester.
+Issues of ethnicity, gender, class, diversity, identity, and cultural politics will be addressed continuously throughout the course.

 Women in Music

 This course is designed to give an overview of the role of women in a wide variety of musical cultures and genres.
 Students will analyze musical works and the manner in which women are portrayed as performers, producers, audience members, and consumers.
 Major topics covered include: women in popular musics, women in Western art (classical) music, and women in non-Western music.
 Through the course of this class, students are expected to gain critical listening skills, become familiar with musical fundamentals, and improve their ability to discuss and analyze cultural and social issues in terms of feminist theory.